 Our unique analysis of the bills Morgan sponsored and cosponsored provides insight into his position in the Senate.

-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 1980.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Morgan is shown as a purple triangle. (analysis methodology)

 Some of Morgan’s most recently sponsored bills include...